Soccer in Ireland

 In 1994 the World Cup was in the USA, and Ireland once again made it to the finals, getting glorious revenge after 4 years by beating the Italians in their opening game.

-In 2002, this time with Mick McCarthy at the helm, again reached the World Cup finals, this time in Seoul, but went out in the second round.
+In 2002, this time with Mick McCarthy at the helm, Ireland once again reached the World Cup finals, this time in Seoul, but went out in the second round.

-For a country which until 1988 had never qualified for a major final, this is a fantastic achievement and one which is hopefully a good foundation for even more future success.
+For a country which until 1988 had never qualified for a major final, this run of qualifications is in itself a fantastic achievement and one which is hopefully a good foundation for even more future success.

 Where to see Soccer in Ireland